-To be qualified for admittance into the acting program at the Art of Acting Studio requires the following:
+To qualify for admittance into the approved acting programs, the Art of Acting Studio requires the following:

 - 1. Students must be 18 years of age or older - 2.
 Students must be a high school graduate or have a G.E.D. - 3.
 Students must achieve a successful Audition and Interview